 Pete Lanctot is a Suzuki certified violin teacher and Music Mind Games certified music theory teacher with 8 years of teaching experience.
 Pete has taught in a wide array of settings from private lessons, to group instrumental lessons to theory and composition classes.

-Pete maintains an active performance schedule as a musician.
-As a bandleader and a sideman, Pete has played venues in New York City that include MoMA, the American Folk Art Museum, Littlefield, Joe’s Pub, the Living Room, the Top of the Standard, Barbés, 68 Jay St Bar, and Shangai Mermaid and has worked with artists including The Hot Sardines, Chris Donohue, Steve Count, Adam Brisbin, Bob Parins, and Rana Santacruz.
+As a bandleader and a sideman, Pete has played venues that include: The Whitney Musuem of American Art, MoMA, the American Folk Art Museum, Littlefield, Joe’s Pub, Jalopy, Barbés, The Ace Hotel, Issue Project Room, and Shanghai Mermaid and has worked with artists including The Hot Sardines, Iris DeMent, John Cale, Tony Conrad, Anthony Coleman, Chris Donohue, Jason Mercer, Adam Brisbin, Bob Parins, and Sean Cronin.

 Rick Snell is a NYC-based guitarist and singer who specializes in bluegrass, jazz, and rock n roll.
 He currently plays with Only Son who has been busy opening for Regina Spektor for a few years.
 Rick Snell's bluegrass band Six Deadly Venoms was a featured finalist at the Telluride Bluegrass Band competition and has toured nationally for a few years, releasing two albums along the way.
 Recently Rick has recorded TV Ads for GEICO that have been seen by millions of people the world over.
 Rick has played at the Beacon Theatre, Town Hall, The United Nations, Avery Fisher Hall at Lincoln Center, and the Greek Theatre in L.A.
 When he is in New York, Rick hosts the legendary weekly bluegrass session at Mona’s Bar in the East Village; after five years it is now a destination for many great pickers passing through the area on tour and is a vibrant hub for the exploding acoustic music scene here.